fabemiliano/fabemiliano/README.md

 :airplane: I've lived for one year in Switzerland and one and half year in Australia working in the laboratory.
 :surfer: I live in Forianpolis (Brazil), which is an island, but I'm not really into the beach coz I can't swim.
 By the way, I'm originally from Minas Gerais.
 :musical_note: On the weekends I enjoy mixing techno music with my Pioneer controller.
-:haircut: I haven't had a haircut since the beggining of COVID outbreak, so don't be scared if you see me on the camera.
 :rainbow: Proud!

 <br/>